Embracing the Experimenter Mindset

 Conclusion

+When you stop trying to be someone and start living as an experimenter, the weight comes off.
 You don’t need to define the future to move toward it.
 You just need to stay curious long enough to notice what’s working.

 That’s not avoidance.
 That’s intelligence applied to life.